• Skip to primary navigation

 What can I use instead of cream cheese in a cheesecake?

 Cottage cheese and Greek yogurt are the two best substitutes for cream cheese in cheesecake.
-I like to use cottage cheese because it's milder and you can't really taste it.
+I like to use cottage cheese because it's milder and you can't taste it.

 Can you make the cheesecake batter the day before?